zhenzhangca/Linux_Usage_Agent/README.md

-## Introduction
+## Introductio
-What does this project do? e.g. Cluster Monitor Agent is an internal tool that monitors the cluster resources... it helps the infrastrcture team to ...
+Cluster Monitor Agent is an internal tool that monitors the cluster resources, like the hardware specification, resources usage, etc. It helps the infrastrcture team to persist the data into a RDMS database, so that the user can understand cluster usage and plan for cluster growth.

 ## Architecture and Design
 1) Draw a cluster diagram with three Linux hosts, a DB, and angents